apache/apex-core/docs/apex_development_setup.md

 * **Linux and Mac** - Open a console/terminal window and enter the command `echo $PATH` to see the value of the `PATH` variable and verify that the above directories for Java, git, and maven executables are present.
 If not, make sure software is downloaded and installed, and optionally PATH reference is added and exported  in a `~/.profile` or `~/.bash_profile`.
 For example to add maven located in `/sfw/maven/apache-maven-3.3.3` to PATH add the line: `export PATH=$PATH:/sfw/maven/apache-maven-3.3.3/bin`

-Confirm by running the following commands and comparing with output that show in the table below:
+Confirm by running the following commands and comparing with output shown in the table below:

 <table>
 <colgroup>